MasodSaidi/minimal-api-endpoints/README.md

 app.Run();
 ```

-Then create a class that contains a method decorated with `EndpointGet` attribute:
+Then create a simple class that contains a method decorated with `EndpointGet` attribute:

 ```csharp
 public class GetUser